cekbote/ivp-assignments/README.md

 - Each folder consists of a Readme file that includes all the resources used for each assignment as well as the goals to accomplish per assignment.
-- Each folder has the code as well as the html documentation that essentially showcases what the lab assignment consists of.
+- Each folder has the code as well as the html documentation that easily showcases what the lab assignment consists of.
+Please refer to the html documentation to get to know more about the particular assignment.